 And if your gas oven does not have fans, you can rotate the container now and then to ensure all sides are perfectly cooked.
 Just bear in mind that the bottom part always cooks faster than the top.

 Electric cooktops and ovens take more time to cool down, so there is a prolonged higher temperature even if you have turned it off.
 It also takes more time to heat it, but once it reaches your desired temperature, it can pretty well maintain it.

 2. Cooking function & style

 Gas ovens tend to give off moist heat, which is perfect for dishes that tend to dry faster.
 It’s ideal for meat dishes where you want all those yummy juices intact.
 Cooking food bathed in sauce and broth in a gas oven often produces delectable meals.
 You can also use them to boil water.

 If you want to use our gas oven to create crispy cookies, you need to turn on the fan.
 Thus, it can help generate drier heat required to achieve that crispiness.

 Baking dishes often produce outstanding results in a gas oven, while you should broil in an electric kiln.

-Because electric ovens produce a drier heat, it’s more humid; thus, it has less moisture.
-It’s perfect for broiling or making crispy cookies and peanut brittle.
+Because electric ovens produce a drier heat, it’s perfect for broiling or making crispy cookies and peanut brittle.
 Or any food that needs to achieve a crunchy flake.
-However, if you want to cook lasagna in an electric oven, it can still happen.
+However, if you want to cook lasagna in an electric oven, it can still be done.
 You have to cover the top with foil so that it doesn’t dry out too much.